Culebra, Puerto Rico: Tourism

 Culebra is a popular weekend tourist destination for mainland Puerto Ricans, Americans and residents of Vieques.

-Culebra has many beautiful beaches including Flamenco Beach (Playa Flamenco), rated third best beach in the world for 2014 by TripAdvisor.
+Culebra has many beaches including Flamenco Beach (Playa Flamenco), rated third best beach in the world for 2014 by TripAdvisor.
 In November 2017 Forbes rated it #19 of the top 50 beaches around the world.
 It can be reached by shuttle buses from the ferry.
 The beach extends for a mile of white coral sand and is framed beautifully by arid tree-covered hills.
 The beach is also protected by the Department of Natural and Environmental Resources as a marine wildlife reserve.

 The area west of Flamenco Beach and the adjacent Flamenco Point were used for joint-United States Navy/Marine Corps military exercises until 1975.
 Two old M4 Sherman tanks, which were used for target practice, can be found at the beach.
 Culebra and Vieques offered the U.S. military training areas for the Fleet Marine Force in amphibious exercises for beach landings and naval gunfire support testing.
 Culebra and Vieques were the two components of the Atlantic Fleet Weapons Range Inner Range.
 In recent years, only the shortened term "Inner Range" was used.

 Other beaches are only accessible by private car or boats.
 Of the smaller islands, only Culebrita and Luis Peña permit visitors and can be accessible via water taxis from Culebra.
 Hiking and nature photography are encouraged on the small islands.
 However, activities which would disturb the nature reserves are prohibited, e.g. camping, littering and the use of motor vehicles.
 Camping, however, is allowed on Flamenco Beach throughout the year.
 Reservations are recommended.

 Culebra is also a popular destination for scuba divers because of the many reefs throughout the archipelago and the crystal clear waters.
 Because of the "arid" nature of the island there is no run-off from rivers or streams, resulting in very clear waters around the archipelago.

 Landmarks and places of interest

+To stimulate local tourism, the Puerto Rico Tourism Company launched the Voy Turistiendo ("I'm Touring") campaign, with a passport book and website.
+The Culebra page lists Playa Flamenco, Faro de Culebrita, and Reserva Natural del Canal Luis Peña, as places of interest.